City cycling skills and training

 Saturdays from 9.30am to 1.30pm (approximately) on quiet and busy roads.
 Meet at the Maclaren room at The Level.

-Want to know how to cycle on the roads?
-Need a confidence boost?
-Our cycle trainers will teach you all you need to know to cycle safely and confidently on the roads.
+Do you want to cycle safely and confidently?
+On this course you will learn how to cycle on local roads.
+Our cycle instructors will teach you all you need to know.
 You will learn about:

 Experienced cycle training - Level 3 costs £20